28 Up Against the Wall

 It focused it’s intelligence gathering efforts on what was happening there.

 This operation hinged on cultivating a “coup climate” involving undermining the Chilean economy and the national polity by means of psychological operations until the country became ungovernable.
+This involved the commercial establishment and the CIA bankrolling the truckdrivers’ strike.

 One that, unlike Hitler’s beer hall putsch, would be successful because of the Empire’s backing.
 Drawing the necessary connection led me toan important understanding.
 I concluded the Jakarta Method applied to Latin America meant the atrocity I had learned about a decade earlier had come full circle.
 It was a most vicious one.